 - Anlage Vorsorgeaufwand: Angaben zu Vorsorgeaufwendungen (wife, optional for myself)

-- Einnahmenüberschussrechnung (optional for myself)
+- Einnahmenüberschussrechnung (myself)

 I assume the following: if you’re single and an employee of a company then you need to fill out the forms my wife did.
 If you’re single and a freelancer then you need to fill out the forms I did.